 And even with the reading she did, Carter admits she screwed up.

 “Because I was producing so much milk, I read up on how to store breastmilk and misunderstood what I read,” she explains.
-“I thought even frozen break milk had to be thrown out after a month, so I dumped a ton of milk not even realizing I could keep it.
+“I thought even frozen breast milk had to be thrown out after a month, so I dumped a ton of milk not even realizing I could keep it.
 When it came to feeding Maya, I truly felt embarrassed and stupid.”

 Because Maya was a preemie, Carter spent the majority of her maternity leave at the hospital.
 So, when it was time for Maya to leave the hospital, it was also time for Carter to head back to her job in marketing at an all-male run tech company.